LSBUGPG/GPG_Module_2020_2021/ProgrammingUnplugged.md

 In this part you'll create a line drawing for a fellow student.

 Draw a simple picture.
-Make it a recognisable but try to use less than a dozen lines.
+Make it a recognisable image, but try to use less than a dozen lines.
 You can draw your image on paper, or use a drawing program.
 You'll need to save or scan your image as a file that you can share.
 Send your file to the next student.

 In summary: